nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Targeted:** Pertaining to its specific targeting of the HIV-1 virus.

-### Expanded Definition and Usage\n**Conan-1 nanobody** serves as a prime example of the potential of nanobody technology in modern antiviral therapies.
+### Expanded Definition and Usage:
+**Conan-1 nanobody** serves as a prime example of the potential of nanobody technology in modern antiviral therapies.
 Its ability to precisely and effectively target a critical interaction point in HIV-1 biology opens new avenues for HIV treatment, especially in the context of developing resistance to conventional therapies.
 Additionally, the unique properties of nanobodies, such as their small size, stability, and ease of genetic manipulation, make them valuable tools in both treatment and research settings, where they can be used to develop new diagnostic tools, therapeutic agents, and vaccine adjuvants.